A balanced diet is important because your organs and tissues need proper nutrition to work effectively.

 The same goes for listening to your body because no expert can pinpoint what your preferred meal times are, how much of each macro-nutrient your body requires, how often you should eat, or how much water you should drink – It’s up to you to discover your “sweet spot”.

-Stock up on fruits, veggies, whole grains, nuts and seeds
+Stock up on fruits, veggies, whole grains, Nuts & Seeds

 A plant-focused diet is a dream-come-true for fitness enthusiasts and a perfect basis for anyone who wishes to lose or maintain a healthy weight, improve their immunity and provide their body with all the macro and micro-nutrients through food.